Kozea/WeasyPrint/docs/tutorial.rst

 problems.
 You will need extra configuration in your Python application to avoid high memory use, endless renderings or local files leaks.

+*This section has been added thanks to the very useful reports and advice from Raziel Xeush.*

 .. _long-renderings:

 Long renderings